ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 #4 - TDD: The AHA Movement with TDD

 #5 - **[Philosophy Testing in Other Areas Beyond Software](https://www.ankushchoubey.com/testing/)**: Testing serves as essential insurance, safeguarding accuracy and progress by identifying issues efficiently through frequent, automated processes, much like double-entry bookkeeping.
+- **[Question Driven Writing](https://www.ankushchoubey.com/question-driven-writing/)**: Improving quality and speed of writing by transferring a well-known software development practice.

+#6 - This post will be re-written: **[Human Intuition while working in Technology](https://www.ankushchoubey.com/human-intuition/)**

 #6 - Developing a Testing Mindset